Penang Food Guide – 40 Street Food To Try in 2023

 Duck Rice

-Penangites eat Duck Rice for breakfast.
+Duck Rice is a Penang food that the locals eat for breakfast.
 Seriously, some of the stalls start selling in from morning until late.

 The rice is plain white rice, but when paired with the right proportion of lean and tender duck meat, pieces of braised Tofu, and sweet gravy.